-- Understand the links between experiences of domestic and sexual violence, mental ill-health and substance use
+- Understand the links between experiences of domestic and sexual violence, mental distress and substance use

 - Understand the difficulties survivors with complex needs face in making change